Patient Connection Hub Assess your pain

 Meniscus Tear Causes

-Meniscus tear causes vary from acute injuries during movement to gradual degenerative changes in the knee.
-Identifying the cause helps determine the most effective treatment approach.
+Meniscus tear causes range from sudden knee injuries to gradual cartilage degeneration over time.
+Identifying the exact cause helps determine the most effective meniscus tear treatment in Sharjah and improves overall recovery outcomes.

 Meniscus Tear Symptoms